Draghi defends bond-buying plan in lion's den

 "This should put an end to any doubts about the seriousness of the ECB's policy," said Volker Wissing, a senior lawmaker from the Free Democrats, Merkel's junior coalition partners.

-Even though it has not yet been implemented, the policy has already helped ease the euro zone's crippling three-year crisis, but German critics say it violates an ECB taboo on financing governments, taking the bank into dangerous new territory.
+Even though it has not yet been implemented, the policy has already helped the euro zone's crippling three-year crisis, as peripheral countries' bond yields eased in anticipation, but German critics say it violates an ECB taboo on financing governments, taking the bank into dangerous new territory.

-Draghi said the central bank had considered the possible risks carefully and designed the program to minimize them.
+Draghi said the central bank had considered the possible risks carefully and designed the programme to minimise them.
 "But I am aware that some observers in this country remain concerned about the potential impact of this policy," he added.

 RISK TRANSFER